Analysis of the $X(4475/4710)$, $X(4500/4700)$, $Z_{c}(4600)$, $Z_{\bar{c}\bar{s}}(4600)$ and related tetraquark states with the QCD sum rules: Introduction

-If the $X(4500)$, $X(4685)$, $X(4700)$ and $X(4630)$ have the same Dirac spinor structures with the $X(4475)$, $X(4650)$, $X(4710)$ and $X(4800)$ respectively, but different Isospin structures, the light-flavor $SU(3)$ breaking effects on the hadron masses should be very small, we would like to explore the odd phenomenon.
+In Ref.\cite{WZG-HC-spectrum-NPB}, we take account of the light-flavor $SU(3)$ breaking effects comprehensively, and revisit the assignments of the potential $cs\bar{c}\bar{s}$ tetraquark candidates and supersede the old assignments \cite{WangZG-Di-Y4140,WZG-X4140-X4685,X3915-X4500-EPJA-WZG,X3915-X4500-EPJC-WZG}.
+The possible assignments of the $X(4140)$, $X(4274)$, $X(4500)$, $X(4685)$ and $X(4700)$ in terms of the $cs\bar{c}\bar{s}$ tetraquark states are given in Table \ref{Identifications-Table-cscs-positive}.
+Compared with the $cu\bar{c}\bar{d}$ or $cu\bar{c}\bar{u}-cd\bar{c}\bar{d}$ tetraquark states \cite{WZG-HC-spectrum-PRD}, the light-flavor $SU(3)$ breaking effects on the tetraquark masses are remarkable.
+If the $X(4500)$, $X(4685)$, $X(4700)$ and $X(4630)$ have the same Dirac spinor structures as the $X(4475)$, $X(4650)$, $X(4710)$ and $X(4800)$ respectively, but different isospin structures, the light-flavor $SU(3)$ breaking effects on the hadron masses should be very small, we would like to explore the odd phenomenon.